icmaa/vue-storefront/src/themes/icmaa-imp/router/icmaa-cms/README.md

 # Custom CMS routes

-In fact we wan't to make use of the benefits of [single-file-components](https://vuejs.org/v2/guide/single-file-components.html) in our CMS.
+In fact we wan't to make use of the benefits of [single-file-components](https://vuejs.org/v2/guide/single-file-components.html) and [async-sfc's](https://vuejs.org/v2/guide/components-dynamic-async.html) in our CMS.

 This means that there must be a rendered component registered to specific route and it's not possible to create them completely in a connected CMS on runtime.
 It's mainly because of the needed build of each component to make all functionallity like scoped css, code-splitteng and custom imports work.

-## How we add custom cms pages
+## Add a custom cms page

-### Add a new single-file-component
+### 01. Add a new single-file-component

 At first we need to add our new single-file-component on top of the file like: